anniedotexe/RNN-Twitter-Bot/README.md

 <span class="badge-buymeacoffee"><a href="https://www.buymeacoffee.com/awu2303" title="Donate to this project using Buy Me A Coffee"><img src="https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg" alt="Buy Me A Coffee donate button" /></a>
 </span>

 A Twitter bot written in Python.
-The recurrent neural network Twitter bot is deployed on a Google Cloud Platform Virtual Machine Instance and tweets generated text with a temperature of 0.7 from the trained model.
+The recurrent neural network Twitter bot tweets generated text with a temperature of 0.7 from the trained model.

-***DISCLAIMER FOR DEPLOYING ON GCP VM INSTANCE:*** Due to inactivity because the python script does not need any interaction, the process will get killed after ~2 days, so you will need to SSH in and run `python3 twitter-ai-bot.py` every few days.

 ---